 - a glossary and library resources including ejournal articles and referencing guides.

-Also the B205 Reader, an edited collection of longer readings, is provided in electronic and print formats.
+You'll also receive the B205 Reader, an edited collection of longer readings, which is provided in electronic and print formats.

 You will need